Peer-Review Policy and Process

 1. Double Blind Peer Review by expert peer reviewers.

-We send the original, unpublished paper/article for review by expert in the related field for “double blind” review process: authors are not told who reviewed their paper and reviewers are not told who wrote the paper.
+We send the original, unpublished paper/article for review by expert in the related field for “double blind” review process: authors are not told who reviewed their paper and reviewers are not told who wrote and submitted the paper.
 The reviewers give their advice on publication opportunity, together with their observations to the editor in chief, which will transmit them to the authors.
 If the referents have contrary opinions, the editor in chief may ask the opinion of a third referent.
 Our editorial take decision after the review is complete.
-This review is adopted in case of scientific/ technical new research paper.
+This review is adopted in case of scientific/ technical research paper.

 On topic papers will be primary tested for plagiarism.
 If the paper is suspected of plagiarism, it will be automatically rejected.